Why Running Slower Beats Speed Work: Mastering Low‑Heart‑Rate Training for Faster Times

 Step 4: Build the Base

-• Progression: Increase total weekly mileage by no more than 10 % each week.
+• Progression: Add no more than 10% to your weekly mileage each week.

 Step 5: Share and Reflect

-Most modern pacing platforms let you share your collections – a set of workouts that you can reuse or swap with a community of runners.
-This creates a supportive community sharing environment where you can compare progress, ask for advice, and stay motivated.
+Most modern training platforms let you share your collections—groups of workouts you can reuse or exchange with other runners.
+This builds a community sharing culture where you can track progress together, exchange tips, and stay accountable.

 5. Closing & Workout – Your First Low‑Heart‑Rate Collection